-We operate a comprehensive SEN and Inclusion policy.
-We have a nursery SENCO that has a great deal of experience.
-We will work collaboratively with parents and other professionals and individual play plans will be put in place to ensure their needs are met.
+We operate a comprehensive SEND and Inclusion policy.
+We have a designated SENDCO at each of our nurseries, and Julie – Head of Family Support and Lead SENDCo for LBO Nurseries has a great deal of experience.
+We will work collaboratively with parents and other professionals and individual support plans (ISPs) will be put in place to ensure their needs are met.

-We will assess your child within the first month of them starting at the nursery.
-We will assess them via a progress review, which will enable us to identify if your child requires additional support.
-A discussion will be held with you by our Special Educational Needs Coordinator (SENCO).
-If we feel your child may need some extra help we will take steps to ensure we fully support your child with their needs.
+Each term, children will be assessed with a report and progress review which is shared with parents/carers and enables us to identify if your child requires additional support.
+A discussion will be held with you by our Special Educational Needs Coordinator (SENDCo) if we feel your child may need some extra help and we will take steps to ensure we fully support your child with their needs.

 We have staff members who use sign language (Makaton and British Sign Language).
 All staff undertake numerous training courses throughout their time here at nursery and we are very keen to up-skill our practitioners in all areas of development.
 New staff members undergo a two week training period whereby they learn our policies and procedures and have numerous training sessions on enquiry based learning and the EYFS.
 Also on site we have three Pedagogical Coordinators spread across all age groups and our outdoor environment.
 The Pedagogical Coordinators are responsible for monitoring all project work and work closely with key carers on each child’s learning and development.
 We also have in-house artists who support project work and help children to express themselves through a variety of media.
 All permanent nursery staff are either qualified to at least NVQ Childcare Level 3 or are training towards this qualification.

-All children at the nursery are required to sign a consent form for offsite activities, these will include the neighbouring farm and farm lane.
-Any further trips will require a more formal consent form.
+All parents are required to sign permission forms before their child starts nursery – these include permissions for trips in the neighbouring community.
+Any trips that require travel via minibus or public transport will require a more formal consent form which will be issued before the trip.
 No child will be exempt from an outing, if needed we will have extra staff (1:1) rather than (1:2 or 1:3) ratio or it may be that the parent/carer is asked if they will attend.
-This would be discussed in full before a decision is made with the Manager/parents/carer.
+This would be discussed in full before a decision is made with the Nursery Manager/parents/carer.